About Technology Guide

 Fuel Properties and Emissions

-There is a clear correlation between some fuel properties and regulated diesel emissions.
-Drawing general conclusions is, however, difficult due to such factors as intercorrelation of different fuel properties, different engine technologies, or engine test cycles.
-In heavy-duty engines increasing the cetane number lowers HC, CO, and NOx emissions, while reducing fuel density lowers NOx and PM but increases HC and CO.
-Light-duty engines show a different fuel sensitivity than the heavy-duty engines.
-Sulfur increases PM in both classes of engines.
-Sulfur is also known to interfere with several diesel emission control strategies.
+There is a clear correlation between some fuel properties and engine-out diesel emissions.
+However, drawing general conclusions is difficult due to such factors as inter-correlation of different fuel properties or different engine technologies.
+In heavy-duty engines, increasing the cetane number lowers HC, CO, and NOx emissions, while reducing fuel density lowers NOx and PM but increases HC and CO.
+Light-duty engines show a different fuel sensitivity than heavy-duty engines.
+In engines with emission aftertreatment, fuel quality has only a minor effect or no effect on tailpipe emissions.

-Development of alternative diesel fuels, once promoted by the desire to reduce exhaust emissions, is now increasingly driven by climate change issues and energy security.
-The most important alternative fuel options include synthetic fuels, biodiesel, dimethyl ether, alcohols, methane, and hydrogen.
-The choice of future fuel/powertrain combinations, ideally based on well-to-wheel energy efficiency and emissions analysis, is limited by such factors as fuel resources and distribution system.
+The development of alternative fuels has been driven by climate change and energy security concerns.
+A number of alternative fuel options have been considered and developed, including alcohols, biomass-based diesel, methane, hydrogen, and synthetic fuels.
+The choice of future fuel/powertrain combinations, ideally based on well-to-wheel energy efficiency and emission analysis, is limited by such factors as alternative fuel resources and distribution infrastructure.

 Synthetic Diesel Fuel